 This type of cap model can help different classes of shareholders visualize the distribution of proceeds they would receive upon their exit from the company.

-Why cap table modelling is crucial for startup founders
+Why cap table modeling is crucial for startup founders

 “One of the other things that’s important to get right at the very beginning, is the conversation with your co-founders about founder vesting,” says David Kenney, an angel investor and Partner at Hall Chadwick.